pr0fix/personalTrainerApp/README.md

 - Node.js & npm installed

 ### Installation
-To set up the project, clone the repository and install dependencies:
+To set up the project, follow these steps:

 ```bash
 # Clone the repository